Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Scientific name: Alcedinidae

 Kingfishers are found globally, except for Antarctica.
+Kingfishers are not completely fossorial, of course, but will create nests underground.
 Instead of nests, these birds build burrows in softwood trees, dirt banks, or old termite mounds.
 They use their feet to build the burrows that have a nesting chamber for eggs.

-There are 92 species of kingfishers.
-They all have dagger-like bills and excellent vision.
-Most have bright plumage and four toes.
+There are at least 92 species of kingfishers.
+They all have dagger-like bills and excellent vision and most have bright plumage.

 16. Pocket Gopher